sidhant-khamankar/Railway-Reservation-System/README.md

 ### Reserve:

-Contains Passenger details like name, age and the corressponding booked train details along with PNR number, concession, reserved seats.
+Contains Passenger details like name, age and the corresponding booked train details along with PNR number, concession, reserved seats.
 It has function for inputting these details and printing them.

 ### Cancel: